 The department actively encourages the students to develop skills outside of the class room.

 One of our central aims is to foster a love of literature and the English department works closely with the school librarian to achieve this, this includes an active role in World Book Day and book clubs which meets regularly.
-In conjunction with this we also run a creative writing work shop for key stage 3, which runs one lunch time a week.
+In conjunction with this we also run many inter-house literacy competitions throughout the year including the Spelling Bee, Poetry Slam and Public Speaking Competition.

 We are aware that throughout their time with us some students may require some extra staff time and tuition and a variety of activities take place for all key stages both after school and at lunch times.

-Every year the department organises theatre trips and these have involved visits to London theatres, including the Globe, trips to Warwick Arts theatre and Birmingham Repertory theatre and the Crescent and in particular our close proximity to Stratford enables us to see performances of Shakespearean plays studied by all key stages and to gives us the opportunity to see an excellent Christmas performance.
+Every year the department organises theatre trips and these have involved visits to London theatres, including the Globe, trips to Warwick Arts theatre and Birmingham Repertory theatre and the Crescent and in particular our close proximity to Stratford enables us to see performances of Shakespearean plays studied by all key stages.